kagisearch/bangs/README.md

 # Kagi Bangs

-Thi is open-source, community maintained, repository of [bangs](https://help.kagi.com/kagi/features/bangs.html) used by [Kagi Search](https://kagi.com).
+This is an open-source, community maintained repository of [bangs](https://help.kagi.com/kagi/features/bangs.html) used by [Kagi Search](https://kagi.com).

 You can submit changes to improve accuracy of existing bangs as well as create new bangs for use in Kagi Search.